michael-haerle/regression_project/README.md

 #### Results:
-- We reject the null hypothesis that People who are above the Avg Monthly Charge and Below the Avg Tenure are independent with churn
+- We fail to reject the null hypothesis that The Year Built in LA and Tax value are independent
-- There is a relationship between churn and people who are above the Avg Monthly Charge and Below the Avg Tenure
+- There appears to be no relationship between Tax Value and the Year Built in LA
-- P-Value 5.788583939458989e-132
+- P-Value 0.4721751128088897
-- Chi2 597.52
+- Chi2 1454990.41
-- Degrees of Freedom 1
+- Degrees of Freedom 1454872

 ***